gbaik/web-historian/web/request-handler.journal.md

 ### Step 2: Justification
 <!--record here -->
-To direct the user to the correct html file.
+To direct the user to the archived file or the loading page.

 ### Step 3: Explanation
 <!--record here -->
+The user inputs a URL.
+The request handler will check to see if the url is archived.
+If it is archived the output will be the archived page.
+Otherwise the input url will queue the worker to get the website from the internet and tell the client that the page is loading/come back.

 ### Step 4: Visualization
 <!--record here -->